DTJF/libpruio/src/doc/_z_changelog.md

 - Arend Lammertink for providing Debian packages and hosting them on his server.

-- The libpruio users for testing, reporting bugs and sending ideas to improve it.
+- The \Proj users for testing, reporting bugs and sending ideas to improve it.
 Especially

   - [Rafael Vega](http://www.freebasic.net/forum/viewtopic.php?p=198419#p198419)